0 item $0.00

 Angela Huang

-Angela graduated from the University of Melbourne Department of Immunology and completed a First-Class Honours degree with the Department of Paediatrics at the Murdoch Children’s Research Institute.
-As part of The New Vaccines Group, Angela investigated the cellular basis of long-term immunity following HPV vaccination, with a particular emphasis on memory B-cells to assess vaccine efficacy following reduced dose vaccinations.
+Angela completed her undergraduate degree at the University of Melbourne, majoring in Immunology, and earned a First-Class Honours degree with the Department of Paediatrics at the Murdoch Children’s Research Institute.
+As part of The New Vaccines Group, she investigated the cellular basis of long-term immunity following HPV vaccination, focusing on memory B cells to assess vaccine efficacy after reduced-dose vaccinations.

 Achievements

-• Melbourne Global Awards Scholarship (currently known as Melbourne Mobility Awards) for study abroad at Waseda University, Japan
+• Melbourne Global Scholars Award for study abroad at Waseda University, University of Melbourne (2017)

 Support us